New York Cannabis License

-Legalization in New York has become law of the land, but Governor Hochel’s new Office of Cannabis Management (OCM) governed by a Cannabis Control Board is still setting regulations on the Adult Use Cultivator License, Adult use retail dispensary license and others.
+Legalization in New York has become law, but Governor Kathy Hochul’s new Office of Cannabis Management (OCM), governed by the Cannabis Control Board, is still setting regulations on the adult-use cultivator license, adult-use cannabis retail dispensary license, and other additional documentation for the marijuana regulation in NY.
 Here we explain everything there is to know so far about New York License Application Process.
-Get Ready to apply for a dispensary license if you want to operated an adult use retail license.
+Get ready to apply for a dispensary license if you want to operate an adult-use marijuana retail license.

-A separate marijuana business license shall be required for each adult use facility at which cultivation, processing, distribution or retail dispensing is conducted.
+An additional marijuana business license shall be required for each adult-use facility at which marijuana retail dispensing, cultivation, processing, or distribution is conducted.